ibm-cloud-docs/log-analysis/infrastructure/vmware-vcenter.md

 You can add logging capabilities to VMware vCenter Server deployments by configuring a centralized syslog server that collects logs from your vSphere environment and sends them to {{site.data.keyword.la_full_notm}} by using rsyslog for analysis, troubleshooting, and alerting.
 {: shortdesc}

+[VMware templates](/docs/log-analysis?topic=log-analysis-templates-vmware) are available to gain insight on your VMware environments.
+{: tip}

 VMware vCenter Server® is a hosted private cloud that delivers the VMware vSphere® stack as a service.
 The VMware® environment is built in addition to a minimum of three {{site.data.keyword.cloud}} bare metal servers and it offers shared network-attached storage and dedicated software-defined storage options.
 It also includes the automatic deployment and configuration of an easy-to-manage logical edge firewall, which VMware NSX® powers.
 For more information, see [vCenter Server overview](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview).